Tutusaus/CV/README.md

 This repository contains my CV, formatted in **LaTeX**.
 The CV is designed to highlight my professional background, skills, experiences, and academic achievements in a clean and readable layout.

 The repository includes:
-- The source files of my CV
+- The source file of my CV
 - Compilation instructions for building the PDF version (if required)
 - A ready-to-download PDF file (for easy access)